Emergence of low-energy spin waves in superconducting electron-doped cuprates: Introduction

 In this study, we focus on the effect of reductive annealing on the magnetic excitations in NCCO and determine which part of the excitation spectrum is affected by the annealing process.
-We present for the first time how reductive annealing, which induces superconductivity, does indeed opens up a spin pseudogap.
+We show that reductive annealing, which induces superconductivity, indeed opens up a spin pseudogap.
 Using a thermal neutron triple-axis spectrometer, we measure the low-energy spin fluctuations in NCCO both before and after reductive annealing.
 To ensure sample consistency necessary for a straight comparison, we used a single, optimally doped \NCCO \ crystal split into two parts.
 We reductively annealed one half to obtain the superconducting crystal, and left the other half untouched, representing the as-grown crystal.
 Investigating the effect of reductive annealing on the spin fluctuations and superconductivity in this prototypical \textit{n}-type cuprate directly adds to the understanding of the origin of high-$T_c$ superconductivity and its interplay with magnetic correlations.